 Ask whether teachers hold recognised teaching degrees (BEd, PGCE, BA + teaching qualification), whether they're SACE registered (for South African curricula), and whether they teach only their specialist subject or cover multiple subjects.
 "Our teachers are qualified" means nothing without specifics.
 Ask for average years of experience too.

 Auto-graded multiple choice quizzes are not the same as teacher-marked assignments with written feedback.
-For any curriculum leading to external examinations (CAPS, IEB, Cambridge, Edexcel), students need practice writing extended answers and receiving feedback on their reasoning — not just a score.
+For any curriculum leading to external examinations (CAPS, IEB, International British, Pearson Edexcel), students need practice writing extended answers and receiving feedback on their reasoning, not just a score.
 Ask who marks assessments, what feedback looks like, and how quickly it's returned.

 Ask to see an actual term plan or weekly schedule.
 A credible online school provides this upfront: which subjects on which days, when assessments are due, when exams happen.
 If parents are expected to build the timetable themselves, that's a self-study course, not a school.
 For structured curricula like IEB and CAPS FET, a fixed schedule is a regulatory requirement.

 For curricula with external examinations, clarify who handles registration: the school or the parent.
 Ask about exam centre locations, fees (included or separate), and deadlines.
-For Cambridge and Edexcel, students may write at independently registered centres.
+For the International British and Pearson Edexcel pathways, students may write at independently registered centres.
 For CAPS (SACAI/IEB), the school typically facilitates registration.
 Get this in writing before you enrol.

 Tuition is only part of the cost.
 Ask about textbooks (included or separate), exam fees, exam centre fees, device requirements, internet requirements, and any add-on charges for tutoring or extra support.
 Ask whether payment plans are available and what happens if you need to pause or cancel mid-term.
 "From R299/month" in an advert often excludes the things that matter most.